-Our aim in this work was to understand how cooperative behavior emerges in the thermodynamic limit?
-We observe that in the thermodynamic limit, larger fraction of players choose the Nash equilibrium strategy of the two player game.
-However, there is a finite fraction of players who don't opt for the Nash equilibrium strategy.
+Since game of Chicken and Hawk-Dove game are equivalent in game theory, it can be inferred from the above results that for Hawk-Dove game as the value of resource increases keeping the cost of injury constant, then more fraction of players choose the Hawk strategy (defect) or fight for the resource.
+Further, when the cost of injury increases then the players are reluctant to fight for the resource as getting injured is more expensive.
+Thus, larger fraction of players end up choosing Dove strategy(cooperate), i.e., sharing the resource when cost of injury is high.
+Contrary to the notion as in two player games that the players would always opt for the Nash equilibrium strategy, in the thermodynamic limit this is not true.
+In the thermodynamic limit our results show that a larger fraction of the players would choose the Nash equilibrium strategy but not every player.
+For example, when the temptation decreases in Prisoner's dilemma the fraction of cooperators increases even when the Nash equilibrium is to defect.
+A natural extension in the thermodynamic limit would be that every player would choose to defect as Nash equilibrium for the two player case is (D, D) however, there is a finite fraction of players who choose cooperation which increases as the temptation (t) decreases.